Sunshine Sykes: Federal judicial service

 On December 15, 2021, President Joe Biden nominated Sykes to serve as a United States district judge of the United States District Court for the Central District of California.
-Presiden Biden nominated Sykes to the seat vacated by Judge James V. Selna, who assumed senior status on March 3, 2020.
+President Biden nominated Sykes to the seat vacated by Judge James V. Selna, who assumed senior status on March 3, 2020.
 On February 1, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On March 10, 2022, her nomination was reported out of committee by a 12–10 vote.
 On May 17, 2022, the United States Senate invoked cloture on her nomination by a 51–45 vote.
 On May 18, 2022, her nomination was confirmed by a 51–45 vote.
 She received her judicial commission on June 14, 2022.
 Sykes became the fifth American Indian ever to serve on the federal bench.